Create a Home Escape Plan

 Prince George Fire Rescue operates four (4) fire halls to protect the public.

-Response Map shows the fire hall locations and the areas of the City they cover.
+Response Map shows fire hall locations and the City areas covered.

 Located in downtown adjacent to City Hall, Fire Hall #1 houses Fire Administration, Prevention, Training, and Fire Dispatch.
 The Hall serves residential, commercial, and light/heavy industrial areas in the downtown area, Blackburn, BC Rail, and south to the base of Peden Hill.

 Firefighter rescue training is conducted in Fire Hall #2, which is located at 5th Avenue and Ospika Boulevard.
 Fire Hall #2 serves residential, commercial, and light/heavy industrial areas west of Central Street, North Nechako, and the PG Pulpmill Road.